 You can also add prescription pads, hospital ID bracelets, and a computer are great additions to a desk area.
 Create a print-rich environment by labeling everything with vocabulary cards.

 Doctors and nurses can use a toy stethoscope, blood pressure cuff, otoscope, and thermometer to give patients a thorough medical exam.
 Kids don’t like getting shots, but I always crack up by how much they love GIVING shots.
 Be sure to include some syringes.

 They can clean wounds with cotton balls, sponges, etc. Strips of sheets can serve as bandages so that staff can wrap wounds and injuries.

 Kids love looking at x-rays.
-You can use real x-ray images or printed images on a light table, or you can just hang some on a wall.
-Old cameras….or just a plain box can serve as a x-ray machine.
+You can use real x-ray images or printed images on a light table, or you can hang some on a wall.
+Old cameras….or just a plain box can serve as an x-ray machine.

 When I visit a doctor, I often leave with a prescription.
 Your little doctors can write prescriptions too.
 Create a pharmacy within your dramatic play area where pharmacists can fill those prescriptions.